ThePythonCoder2006/AFL/README.md

 ### Prerequisites

-To use HPCP you will need the ```make``` command.
+To build HPCP it is better to use the ```make``` command.
 If your on linux you should already have it but on windows your will have to install it.
 I recommand installing it througt "chocolatey"
 To install chocolatey copy and paste the first command into a windows powershell with admin powers (jsut search powershell in the windows shearch bar).
 Then paste the second command to install make.

 ```
-> Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
+Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
-> choco install make
+choco install make
 ```

 You can check if the installation was successful by typing ```make``` into a cmd.
 It should output ```make: *** No targets specified and no makefile found.
 Stop.```.